savo92/opbeat-php-backwardcompatible/README.md

 **REALLY IMPORTANT: THIS CLIENT DOESN'T USE COMPOSER NOR NAMESPACES.
 IF YOU WANT A BETTER VERSION WITH NAMESPACES OR OTHER INTERESTING THINGS, PLEASE CONSIDER TO FORK IT.
-MAYBE, IN THE FUTURE, OPBEAT WILL RELEASE A OFFICIAL CLIENT - SO THIS PROJECT WILL BECOME USELESS (SURE, IF THEY'LL SUPPORT PHP \<= 5.5).
+MAYBE, IN THE FUTURE, OPBEAT WILL RELEASE AN OFFICIAL CLIENT - SO THIS PROJECT WILL BECOME USELESS (SURE, IF THEY'LL SUPPORT PHP \<= 5.5).
 THIS IS ANOTHER REASON THAT STOPS ME TO IMPROVE THIS PROJECT.**